 Frankly, I had so many problems myself with cold smoking when trying to light and sustain the even smouldering of sawdust and wood chips that I almost gave up cold smoking altogether.
 It’s what ultimately led me to develop the Smoke Genie as the solution to these problems.

 Now it’s so simple and hassle free and will also give you consistently well balanced smoked food every time you smoke.
 From being the most finicky, labour intensive, and the most infuriating part of the whole process, you’ll now find that the actual smoking operation is joyfully simple and the easiest part of it all.

 Yes, It’s easy with Smoke Genies as they are designed to be mixed and matched with various wood chips, herbs and spices added as required.
-Just key the blocks into the smoker recipe train and add to the sprinkle channels to create your own spectrum of flavours.
+Just link the Smoke Genies together into your smoker recipe and add to the sprinkle channels to create your own spectrum of flavours.

 Yes, all Smoke Genies use and are made of 100% natural wood and are designed for the optimum smoke generation of clean blue smoke that is acrid free.

 Yes, very easily.
 Each Smoke Genie is designed to smoulder for 30 minutes so simply link the required number together for the desired smoking time.
 Please note that Smoke Genies will smoulder for approximately 30 minutes in cool ambient conditions.
 With hot smoking the Smoke Genie smoulder rate increases due the cooking temperature so its smoulder time is less.